 Like most places in Australia, travel in Tasmania is relatively expensive but can also be done cheaply.
 Below are a few figures to help you understand what you’re in for.

-- Average Mid-Range Hotel: $90-100
+- Average Mid-Range Hotel: $100-$120

-- Average Backpacker dorm: $25-$40
+- Average Backpacker dorm: $35-$50

-- Cost of a Meal in a Mid-range Restaurant: $16-$30
+- Cost of a Meal in a Mid-range Restaurant: $16-$40

-- Cost of Rental Car: $70-$200 per day
+- Cost of Rental Car: $90-$250 per day

-In saying this, if you’ve read my blog before, then you probably know that we like to travel fairly cheaply.
+In saying this, if you've read my blog before, then you probably know that we like to travel fairly cheaply.
 Living in a van in Tasmania and sticking mostly to free, outdoor activities with the occasional splurge on adrenaline tours and experience was actually quite cheap.
-We budgeted around $120 a week on groceries, $60 on fuel, $80 on camp-site fees (there are actually a lot of free sites) and about $140 a week on miscellaneous activities.

 This $400 was for two of us living frugally but enjoyably and shows that budget travel in Tasmania can be done!
 In fact, some weeks we spent less than $200 when hiking and freedom camping!

-Best Time to Travel Tasmania
+When is the Best Time to Travel to Tasmania?

 Defining the best time to visit Tasmania will highly depend on what kind of things you want to do.